dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ## 🕛 Orchestration — Databricks Lakeflow Jobs

 The pipeline runs on a **daily cron schedule at midnight** via a Databricks Workflow.
-The job chains two tasks with strict dependency:
+The job chains two tasks:

 <img width="1654" height="647" alt="image" src="https://github.com/user-attachments/assets/4a4de16d-5733-48b0-a749-aa3f688478a7" />

-This separation is intentional: the CDC agent replicates continuously throughout the day, while the DLT pipeline processes all accumulated events in a single nightly batch — producing a fully reconciled, consistent Gold layer for leadership reporting.
+The DLT pipeline processes all accumulated events in a single nightly batch — producing a fully reconciled, consistent Gold layer for leadership reporting for the next morning.
 Retries up to 2×, with a 10-minute delay, are configured on Task 1 before the workflow alerts and stops.

 <img width="1337" height="826" alt="image" src="https://github.com/user-attachments/assets/e4467af0-76c7-461c-9c1b-f258596a39d9" />